hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

 There are two ways in which figures and plots can be output to a file (rather than simply displaying on screen).
 The first (and easiest) is to export directly from the RStudio 'Plots' panel, by clicking on `Export` when the image is plotted.
 This will give you the option of `png` or `pdf` and selecting the directory to which you wish to save it to.

-The second option is to use R functions in the console, allowing you the flexibility to specify parameters to dictate the size and resolution of the output image.
+The second option is to use R functions in the console, allowing you the flexibility to specify parameters to dictate the size and resolution of the output image, and allowing you to save multiple plots at once.
 In R’s terminology, output is directed to a particular output device and that dictates the output format that will be produced.
 A device must be created or “opened” in order to receive graphical output and, for devices that create a file on disk, the device must also be closed in order to complete the output.

 Let's print our scatterplot to a pdf file format.
 First you need to initialize a plot using a function which specifies the graphical format you intend on creating i.e.`pdf()`, `png()`, `tiff()` etc. Within the function you will need to specify a name for your image, and the with and height (optional).
 This will open up the device that you wish to write to: